joshburnsxyz/git-shclone/README.md

 [![Rust](https://github.com/joshburnsxyz/git-shclone/actions/workflows/ci.yml/badge.svg)](https://github.com/joshburnsxyz/git-shclone/actions/workflows/ci.yml)

 Git plugin that provides a shortcut to clone repos from github using SSH urls.
+In the future I plan on refactoring the interface to make things not github specific.

 __BEFORE__: